-Wow, yet another bash at the dating world.
-I honestly don’t know when everyone became so miserable about dating and why being single seems to be considered a traumatic experience these days, but frankly it’s starting to get a bit old.
-Although I’ve had many happy memories dating, believe me, I do understand why struggling to meet someone is difficult.
-In the past I’ve felt as low as low can go when it comes to dating, but it seems to me that too many people take the easy option of blaming ‘modern dating traditions’ for being single, with little or no effort to change it.
+‘Wow’ I thought, yet another bash at the dating world.
+I honestly don’t know when everyone became so miserable about dating and why being single seems to be considered such a traumatic experience these days and frankly it’s starting to get a bit old.
+Although I’ve had many happy memories from dating, believe me, I do understand why struggling to meet someone can be difficult.
+In the past I’ve felt as low as low can go when it comes to dating, but it seems to me that too many people take the easy route of blaming ‘modern dating traditions’ for their single status, with little or no effort to change it.
 I cannot stress this point enough – Tinder is not the only way to meet someone.

 How many people do you know that consistently berate dating apps and websites and yet continue to spend more time swiping strangers than talking to the people they actually know?
 Well I to used to be one of those people.